Metrolink (California): Arrow expansion

 Arrow, formerly the Redlands Passenger Rail Project, opened on October 24, 2022.
 The 9 mi eastward rail extension from San Bernardino to Redlands was planned by the San Bernardino Associated Governments (SANBAG).
 The association considered whether to extend commuter rail along the corridor or to install either bus rapid transit or light rail lines, but in December 2015, SANBAG officials said they planned to extend Metrolink service only to the San Bernardino Transit Center and use diesel multiple units operated by Omnitrans in lieu of Metrolink locomotive-hauled coaches on the rest of the route.
 In late 2019, Metrolink assumed the operating rights and carried out construction after Omnitrans was dismissed due to restructuring of that organization.
 Groundbreaking for Arrow's construction took place on July 19, 2019.
 Arrow began operation on October 24, 2022.

+Rolling stock reliability issues

+In October 2024, Metrolink increased its overall service by 23%, focusing on mid-day and week-end service, and optimizing connections between trains from its different lines.

+However, in March 2026, Metrolink announced a 20% reduction of its schedule, due to the poor reliability and high maintenance costs of its EMD F125 locomotives.
+A price increase and additional service cuts are envisioned for October 2026, due to a highly constrained budget.

 Notable incidents

-218 people were killed in Metrolink train incidents from 1993 to 2008, the majority of these being pedestrians killed on the tracks, while 39 were as a result of three train collisions.
+From 1993 to 2008, 218 people were killed in Metrolink train incidents, the majority of these being pedestrians killed on the tracks, while 39 were due to three train collisions.